Fats: What You Need and What to Avoid

 - Roast root vegetables like sweet potato and fresh beets with olive oil, salt, and balsamic vinegar.

 Generally the best fats to snack on are nuts and avocado.
-Most nuts contain healthy fat ratios as well as nice hit of protein to keep you satiated longer.
+Most nuts contain healthy fat ratios as well as a nice hit of protein to keep you satiated longer.

 - Eat a handful of raw almonds, walnuts, raw cashews, or pecans.
 (A little salt is ok)